gopichandpuli9/Weather-web-application/README.md

 # Weather-web-application
-This is a dynamic weather website using which we can fetch the temperature of any location across the world.
-We use the Open Weather Map API to make calls to a restful api to return the current weather data
+A dynamic Weather app where we use the Open Weather Map API to make calls to a restful api to return the current weather data.
 ## Tools used:
 HTML, CSS, Javascript